Henry Ludwig Michel: Parsons Brinckerhoff

 Michel, upon returning to New York City in 1965, joined the engineering planning and construction company Parsons Brinckerhoff.
 He became the company's partner in 1969 and in 1975 reorganized the traditional partnership into an employee-owned corporation.
 He became the first chief executive and chairman of the newly formed corporation in 1990.

 During his tenure, the engineering firm went international, setting up six offices overseas.
 Employment grew drastically from 500 to 4,000 employees.
-Under Michel's leadership, Parsons Brinckerhoff became one of the most reputed construction contractors in the United States.
+Under Michel's leadership, Parsons Brinckerhoff became one of the most reputed consulting engineering firms in the United States.
 The company would later be contracted to manage Boston's mega transportation project known as the Big Dig.

 Later life

 After stepping down as chairman in 1994, Michel continued to speak on the company's behalf.
 He then joined a new trouble-shooting venture, Global Construction Solutions, in Princeton, New Jersey, while also becoming a co-owner of Pegasus Consulting.

-Mr. Michel was a founding member and former president of the Civil Engineering Research Foundation.
+Mr. Michel was a founding member and former president of the Civil Engineering Research Foundation (CERF).
 In his mid and late career, Michel traveled extensively lecturing universities including MIT and Columbia.
 He is the recipient of many awards such as Columbia's Pupin and Egleston Medal.
 In 1995, Michel was elected into the prestigious National Academy of Engineering.

 The American Society of Civil Engineers named its Henry L. Michel Award for Industry Advancement of Research, presented at the annual CERF Global Innovation Awards Dinner, in honor of Henry Michel.

+He died on May 23, 2001 at his home on the East Side of Manhattan.